fiaas/logging/README.rst

 ====== =============== =================================================

 The plain format contains the fields timestamp, level name, message, logger name, and thread name.
+If the extras feature is used, key-value pairs will be added to the end of the message.

 In the json format, there are more fields, with more detail.
 The fields in the json output are:

 ============ =======================================================================